Queens

 A western Queens clinic for flu shots, COVID vaccines, Tdap boosters, MMR, varicella, and same-day vaccine planning close to home.

-View location details View listed inventoryTravelers searching for a yellow fever vaccination card in NYC are usually trying to solve a deadline problem.
-They need to know whether the trip actually requires proof, whether an older yellow card still counts, when documentation becomes valid after vaccination, and what to bring so the visit stays focused.
+View location details View listed inventoryA yellow fever vaccination card question is usually a deadline question.
+Confirm whether the trip requires proof, whether an older yellow card still counts, when documentation becomes valid after vaccination, and what records to bring.

 CDC uses the International Certificate of Vaccination or Prophylaxis as the standard yellow fever record for international travel.